lvgl/lvgl/docs/integration/driver/windows.rst

 Prerequisites
 -------------

-The minimum Windows OS version this driver supported is Windows Server 2003, or Windows XP with East Asian language support installed because the input method integration support need that.
+The tested minimum Windows OS requirement for this driver is Windows XP RTM.

+According to the Windows GDI API this driver used.
+Maybe the minimum Windows OS requirement for this driver is Windows 2000 RTM.

 Configure Windows driver
 --------------------